Baba Kharak Singh: Struggle against British rule

 He organized a mammoth demonstration in 1928 when the Simon Commission visited Lahore.
+At a presidential address speech given at Lahore in December 1929 whilst presiding over the All-India Sikh Conference held to protest the findings of the Simon Commission, he stated the following:

 Also during 1928-29, he vehemently opposed the Nehru Committee Report until the Congress Party shelved it and took action to secure the Sikhs' concurrence in the framing of constitutional proposals in the future.
 He was again sent to jail in 1931 but was released after six months.
 He was re-arrested in 1932 and served another 19 months in prison.

 The Sikh opposition to the Swaraj colours articulated in as early as 1921 and took shape progressively.
 In 1929, a deputation of the Sikhs met Mahatma Gandhi at Lahore and made a firm demand that the Sikh colour, a shade of Yellow or black, be added to the Swaraj flag.
 In March 1930, when Gandhi launched Civil Disobedience Movements, Baba Kharak Singh, President of the Shiromani Gurdwara Prabandhak Committee, refused to join the movement, if the Sikh colour Saffron was not included in the flag.

 He spoke out in opposition to the Communal Award, which gave a statutory majority to Muslims in the Punjab, and was in and out of jail on several occasions for making speeches that the British government held to be seditious.
 In 1935 he was, once again, taken into custody for his scathing criticism of the Communal Award.

-In 1940 Babaji was again sent to the jail for participating in the Satyagrah movement, but in spite of his old age, Babaji did not stop his activities.
+In 1940 Kharak Singh was again sent to the jail for participating in the Satyagrah movement, but in spite of his old age, Kharak did not stop his activities.

-Demise
+Later life and death

-After the Partition of 1947, Babaji stayed in Delhi in virtual retirement from public life, dying on 6 October 1963 at the ripe age of 95.
+In 1947, Kharak Singh travelled across the Punjab to oppose the planned partitioning of India.
+After the partition of 1947, Kharak Singh stayed in Delhi in virtual retirement from public life.
+In 1953, he was presented the Abhinandan Granth by Rajendra Prasad, President of India.
+Kharak Singh died on 6 October 1963, aged 95.

+Legacy

+His legacy has been forgotten by the Congress party, however the Akali Dal pays minimal tribute to him for being one of the founders of the Shiromani Gurdwara Parbandhak Committee.

+Abdul Ghaffar Khan had been lodged with Kharak Singh in the same prison and stated the following on him: